School of Medicine

 Current Research and Scholarly Interests Health Technology Innovation

 Isaac and Madeline Stein Family Professor and Professor, by courtesy, of Electrical Engineering, of Ophthalmology and at the Graduate School of Education

 Current Research and Scholarly Interests Models and measures of the human visual system.
 The brain pathways essential for reading development.
 Diffusion tensor imaging, functional magnetic resonance imaging and computational modeling of visual perception and brain processes.

 C. Jason Wang, MD, PhD

 Bio Dr. Wang is the Director of Center for Policy, Outcomes and Prevention.
 Prior to coming to Stanford in 2011, he was a faculty member at Boston University Schools of Medicine and Public Health.
 His other professional experiences include working as a management consultant with McKinsey and Company and serving as the project manager for Taiwan's National Health Insurance Reform Task-force.
-His current interests include: 1) developing tools for assessing and improving the value of healthcare; 2) facilitating the use of mobile technology in improving quality of care; 3) supporting competency-based medical education curriculum, and 4) engaging in healthcare reform.
+His current interests include: 1) COVID-19 related policies; 2) developing tools for assessing and improving the value of healthcare; 3) facilitating the use of mobile technology in improving quality of care; 4) supporting competency-based medical education curriculum, and 5) engaging in healthcare delivery and payment reforms.